Understanding Your Heat Pump System

 Once you know what size heat pump you need, there are a few other factors to consider as you invest in a new heat pump.
 You obviously want a good price, but higher upfront costs may be worth it to save you from paying higher monthly operating costs during the life of your unit.
 Here's what to look for:

-• Compressor Type: Single Stage or Two-Stage.
-The single stage compressor only heats/cools at full blast, while the other has both high and low speeds, making for much more efficient operation, especially at moderate temperature levels.
+- Compressor Type: Single-Stage or Two-Stage.
+The single-stage compressor only heats/cools at full blast, while the other has high and low speeds.
+This makes it much more efficient, especially at moderate temperature levels.

 Greater Philadelphia’s Heating and Cooling Experts

 Sizing your heat pump properly is crucial to the comfort and efficiency of your home.
-To make sure you get the best heat pump for your family's home and avoid the extra costs and hassle that a poorly sized unit can cause, contact our team of experts to do the calculating for you.
+To ensure you get the best heat pump for your family's home and avoid the extra costs and hassle that a poorly sized unit can cause, contact our team of experts to do the calculations.
 We'll guide your decision so you can enjoy higher effectiveness, fewer repairs, and a longer lasting system.

 Click here for even more home heating systems comparisons.